 Just beware, that it is common to get a UTI or kidney infection after having a catheter.
 What’s really mean is that the symptoms are normally back and abdominal pain (things you’re already experiencing from your operation.)
 So it may take longer than usual to even realize what’s going on.

 The typical treatment for a kidney infection is a round of antibiotics.
 Even though my doctor said the type of antibiotics I would take was okay for nursing newborn babies, I didn’t want to take a chance.

-I decided to take arnica and black cherry concentrate and for a week to see if it helped before I resorted to antibiotics.
+I decided to take arnica and black cherry concentrate for a week to see if it helped before I resorted to antibiotics.
 Black cherry concentrate boosts immunity, reduces inflammation and swelling (and it’s tasty.)
 I took a shot 3 times daily and felt better after the first week, and the infection was gone on the beginning of the third week.
 But hey, please don’t do what I did.
 It took way too long to start feeling better.
 With antibiotics, I would have been better within days instead of weeks.

 Don’t get me wrong, I still highly recommend arnica and black cherry concentrate, but only in combination with antibiotics.
 And always always always talk with your doctor or midwife before taking anything.

 7. c-section incision care & scar treatment

 During the first 1-2 weeks, you just want to keep your incision clean and dry.
 Your common sense will tell you not to rub or scrub it; just let soapy water run over it then pat it dry.